bitsol/minimal-mistakes/_posts/2018-01-15-raspberry-pickings.markdown

 - Linux.
 You can do anything on a PC, they say.
 Raspberry Pi computers run Linux, I say.
 You can do anything.
 - Price.
 Pis range from $5 to around $35 for a bare board.

-### Cons

-- Price.
-This is listed as a con because of buying limits on the Pi Zero.
-More on that later.
-- Bulky.
-The form factor of the Pi ~Zero~ makes them slightly less portable than a microcontroller (which can come in all shapes and sizes).
 ## Which One?
 You really should only be worrying about a couple models.
 ### [Raspberry Pi Zero](https://www.adafruit.com/product/2885) ([W](https://www.adafruit.com/product/3400))